Wolfman Jack: Broadcasting career

 In 1971, the Mexican government, under pressure from the Roman Catholic church, banned the Pentecostal preachers from the radio, taking away 80% of XERB's revenue.
 Smith then moved to station KDAY 1580 in Los Angeles, which could only pay him a fraction of his former XERB income.
 Smith capitalized on his fame, though, by editing his old XERB tapes and selling them to radio stations everywhere, becoming one of the first rock-and-roll syndicated programs (as the tapes began to age, they were eventually marketed to oldies stations).
 He also appeared on Armed Forces Radio from 1970 to 1986.
 At his peak, Wolfman Jack was heard on more than 2,000 radio stations in 53 countries.
 He was heard as far afield as the Wild Coast, Transkei, on Capital Radio 604 based there.

 In a deal promoted by Don Kelley, the Wolfman was paid handsomely to join WNBC in New York in August 1973, the same month that American Graffiti premiered, and the station did a huge advertising campaign in local newspapers predicting the Wolfman would propel their ratings over those of their main competitor, WABC's Cousin Brucie (Bruce Morrow).
-The advertisements proclaimed, "Cousin Brucie's Days Are Numbered", and thousands of small, tombstone-shaped paperweights were distributed that said, "Cousin Brucie is going to be buried by Wolfman Jack".
+The advertisements proclaimed, "Cousin Brucie's Days Are Numbered / Wolfman Jack Is on the Prowl", and thousands of small, tombstone-shaped paperweights were distributed that said, "Cousin Brucie is going to be buried by Wolfman Jack".

 After less than a year, WNBC hired Cousin Brucie, and Wolfman Jack went back to California to concentrate on his syndicated radio show, which was carried on KRLA-Pasadena (Los Angeles) from 1984 to 1987.
 He moved to Belvidere, North Carolina, in 1989, to be closer to his extended family.
 In the 1980s, he did a brief stint at XEROK 80, another border-blaster station that was leased by Dallas investors Robert Hanna, Grady Sanders, and John Ryman.
-He also hosted a TV show at Little Darlin's Rock n’ Roll Palace, which was eventually renamed Wolfman Jack's Rock'n'Roll Palace.
+He also hosted a TV show at Little Darlin's Rock n' Roll Palace, which was eventually renamed Wolfman Jack's Rock'n'Roll Palace.
 Ryman then moved Smith to Scott Ginsburg-owned Y95 in Dallas, Texas.

 Recordings of Wolfman Jack's old shows were reintroduced to syndication a decade after his death and remain available to local stations, through Talent Farm as of mid-2020.
+In 2024, as part of an oldies format marking its 85th anniversary, XEPRS began to carry the remastered recordings.